formlio/forml/docs/serving.rst

 For this purpose, ForML comes with a concept of *serving frontend gateways*.
-They also follow the :ref:`provider pattern <provider>` allowing to deliver number of different interchangeable :ref:`implementations <serving-providers>` plugable at launch-time.
+They also follow the :ref:`provider pattern <provider>` allowing to deliver number of different interchangeable :ref:`implementations <serving-providers>` pluggable at launch-time.

 Frontend gateways represent the outermost layer in the logical hierarchy of the ForML architecture: